Luciano Leilua: 2022

 On 14 June, Leilua was granted an early release from his Wests Tigers contract to join the North Queensland side.
 He said, "I was disappointed when they let go of Madge but me being close to Madge, they wanted to flick me.
 I did take it hard, it was a bit disappointing.
 I guess the board and those guys up there wanted me out.
-I don’t know why."
+I don't know why."

 Leilua played 11 games for North Queensland after his switch from the Wests Tigers including the clubs upset loss to Parramatta in the preliminary final at Queensland Country Bank Stadium.

 On 3 October, Leilua was arrested by NSW Police and charged with two counts of assault.
-NSW police confirmed they were called to a home around 1pm, officers attended and were told Leilua allegedly assaulted a woman known to him and smashed the woman’s phone.
+NSW police confirmed they were called to a home around 1pm, officers attended and were told Leilua allegedly assaulted a woman known to him and smashed the woman's phone.
 The North Queensland club later released a statement which read, "The club is gathering further information and assisting the NRL Integrity Unit as well as providing support to all parties involved, further comment will be made in due course."

 In October Leilua was named in the Samoa squad for the 2021 Rugby League World Cup.

+2023

+On 18 May, domestic violence charges against Leilua were dropped by police.

+Leilua played 13 games for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+On 7 February, it was revealed that Leilua had been suspended from driving and handed a $300 fine in relation to being stopped by Queensland police in January 2024.
+It was reported that Leilua registered a blood alcohol concentration of 0.052 at the time and charged him with low-range drink driving.
+The North Queensland club released a statement which read "The Cowboys will continue to work with the NRL Integrity Unit on the matter and will make further comment once those discussions are complete".

+On 21 February, Leilua signed a three-year deal with St. George Illawarra after being granted an immediate release from his North Queensland contract.
+The deal was reportedly worth $900,000 a season making Leilua one of the club's highest paid players.

+In round 14, Leilua scored two tries for St. George Illawarra in their 56-14 victory over the Wests Tigers.

+2025

+Leilua played 23 games for St. George Illawarra in the 2025 NRL season as the club finished a disappointing 15th on the table.